 Statement of Inclusion

 At Beinspired we warmly welcome men and women from all stages of life into our classes, and on our courses and retreats.
 In particular, we are sensitive to different womanly needs.
 Menstruating women are offered practices to support their bleeding and rest when they need.
-Menopausal women are invited to adjust the room temperature as necessary (please do take the spaces by the windows and fans if it’s warm) and honour your need to rest when necessary.
-Pregnant women are offered practices to support their pregnancy, and encouraged to rest as much as they need too.
+Perimenopausal and menopausal women are invited to adjust the room temperature as necessary (please do take the spaces by the windows and fans if it’s warm) and honour your need to rest when necessary.
+Pregnant women are offered modifications and adjustments to support their pregnancy, and also encouraged to rest as much as they need too.

-The same can be said of the peri-menopausal lady, who may find this stage of life incredibly disorientating and un-grounding.
-This follows to the menopausal lady, who may be going through a crisis of confidence and identity, let alone dealing with hot flushes, sleep disturbance and mood swings.
+The same can be said of peri-menopausal women who may find this new stage of life incredibly disorientating and un-grounding, as well as menopausal women who may be going through a crisis of confidence and identity, as well as dealing with hot flushes, sleep disturbance and mood swings.
 With this in mind we welcome the opportunity to support women at all stages of life and aim to make our classes as nurturing and supportive as possible.

 Bringing a baby to class?

-I appreciate this has repercussions for other students in the class, and I ask that as a student in that class, you consider any resistance you may have to this.
-I appreciate that increasing numbers of women are having trouble conceiving and may be challenged by the presence of a baby, but also believe that the presence of babies may in fact be the tonic needed, and will warm the hearts of most.
+We appreciate this has repercussions for other students in the class, but ask that as a student in that class you consider any resistance you may have to this.
+We also appreciate that increasing numbers of women are having trouble conceiving and may be challenged by the presence of a baby in class, but we also believe that the presence of babies could in fact be the tonic needed, and will warm the hearts of most.
 We also understand that many students welcome the quiet space that a yoga class offers, a space where they can have a break from their care-giving role, but we also ask that you allow any mothers and babies that may be in the class with you to enjoy their space within the class too.
 Remember, there is no need for you to care give here, or care take, the fact you have welcomed them into the space is enough.